 He first had lessons with his mentor, the distinguished horn soloist Ifor James, at the age of eleven.
 Four years later he joined Ifor in Germany for a further five years study at the Musikhochschule in Freiburg.
 He has also worked in Norway as a member of the Oslo Philharmonic under Marriss Jansons in the early nineties, and was Principal Horn of the Royal Ballet Sinfonia from 1997 to 2000.

 As a composer, Nicholas has a fascination with the world of natural harmony.
-This is reflected in his series of compositions, Harmoniae Naturales, which feature the extraordinary sounds of overtone singing.
+This is reflected in his series of compositions, Harmoniae Naturales, which feature the extraordinary sounds of overtone singing and Gongs.

 David Nice, Arts Desk

 “Some lovely contributions from principal horn Nicholas Korth were notable – he was consistently excellent throughout, in fact.”

 Proms review of Mahler’s 4th Symphony by Colin Clarke, Seen and Heard International

 “Nicholas Korth’s luscious sound has been beautifully captured, and his instinctive lyricism makes the often taxing writing seem like child’s play”